BillTheBest/m2x-groovy/README.md

    $ groovy -cp <path to the generated jar file> src/main/groovy/com/att/m2x/client/examples/push_data.groovy
 ```

-   Remember to fill in the jar file path obtained in Step C and ensure that you adjusted the script to fill in the correct Key and Feed ID as outlined in Step E above.
+   Remember to fill in the jar file path obtained in Step C and ensure that you adjusted the script to fill in the correct Key and Device ID as outlined in Step E above.

 License
 ==========================